TEJ-Fellowship/pbl/README.md

 1. **Plan**: Create user stories and break them into tasks
 2. **Develop**: Use feature branches and leverage AI assistance
 3. **Review**: Submit PRs with detailed descriptions
-4. **Collaborate**: Participate in code reviews and p¸¸¸¸¸¸air programming
+4. **Collaborate**: Participate in code reviews and pair programming
 5. **Learn**: Continuously ask questions and seek understanding

 ## 🤝 Getting Help